2025 Community impact report

 The Behavioral Health division consists of four areas:

-We provide case management services for people with a serious and persistent mental illness and services from assertive community treatment teams in the community and via specialty courts.
+We provide case management services for people who have a serious and persistent mental illness and services from assertive community treatment teams in the community and via specialty courts.

-We provide comprehensive assessments and treatment coordination for people who need assistance navigating services.
+We provide a comprehensive assessment or treatment coordination for people who need assistance navigating services.

-We work to secure grant funding for community partners to provide shelter beds, outreach services, staff for the coordinated-entry system, and assistance with rent and utilities.
-Staff from this unit coordinate the continuum of care, organize the point-in-time count, and long-term homeless bed development.
+We work to secure grant funding for community providers that offer services such as shelter beds, outreach services, staff for coordinated-entry systems, and assistance with rent and utilities.
+Staff from this unit coordinate the Continuum of Care, Youth Action Board (YAB) and Family Homelessness Prevention and Assistance Program (FHPAP) funds, organize the Point-In-Time (PIT) and Housing Inventory Count, and administer and provide quality assurance for our Housing Support Program.

 A snapshot of some of our work